Gebauer's Pain Ease

 What are some things I need to know or do while I take Gebauer's Pain Ease?

-- Tell all of your health care providers that you take Gebauer's Pain Ease.
+- Tell all of your health care providers that you take Gebauer's Pain Ease (pentafluoropropane and tetrafluoroethane).
 This includes your doctors, nurses, pharmacists, and dentists.

 - Do not put on cuts, scrapes, or damaged skin.